Cleft Lip and Palate

 • lack of motivation.

+For the person with cleft lip and palate, adulthood marks the transition from child-centered team care to adult-centered care.
+For many, team care for adults after age 21 years may not be accessible, and care is undertaken by community-based providers who may have limited knowledge about or experience with cleft lip/palate.
 Individuals transitioning from child-centered multidisciplinary care to adult-centered care may face a number of challenges, including difficulties locating appropriate services on their own.
-Barriers associated with the transition may have a negative impact on quality of care and on the individual's quality of life.
-A model of adult care that incorporates a team approach would likely facilitate this transition (Zajac & Vallino, 2017e).
+Barriers associated with the transition may have a negative impact on quality of care and on the individual’s quality of life.
+A model of adult care that incorporates a team approach would likely facilitate this transition (Zajac & Vallino, 2017a).

-Cultural sensitivity is essential when discussing potential treatment recommendations and outcomes.
-Careful consideration of the family's beliefs and values are also important factors when designing treatment goals.
-The clinician must consider the individual's linguistic environment to ensure that goals will meet the linguistic demands of daily life for the individual and their family.
-For additional information, see ASHA's Practice Portal page on Cultural Responsiveness.
+Cultural sensitivity is essential when providing counseling and education and when designing treatment goals.
+The clinician must consider the individual’s linguistic environment to ensure that goals meet the linguistic demands of daily life for the individual and their family.
+For additional information, see ASHA’s Practice Portal page on Cultural Responsiveness.

 Service Delivery

-See the Cleft Lip and Palate Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspectives related to service delivery.
+See the Cleft Lip and Palate Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective related to service delivery.

 In addition to determining the type of speech and language treatment that is optimal for individuals with cleft lip and palate, SLPs consider other service delivery variables—including format, provider, dosage, timing, and setting—that may affect treatment outcomes.